 At the center of it sits a Compass product called Private Exclusives.
 As of 2026, Compass has roughly 5,500 active Private Exclusive listings across the country — properties available to buyers represented by an agent inside the Compass network, but not searchable from any consumer real estate portal.
 In Los Angeles, this layer carries an outsized share of trophy inventory: significant architectural homes, gated estates, and high-profile owners who simply don't want their address visible to every passing search.

-This article is the plain-language explainer: what a Compass Private Exclusive actually is, why sellers choose to start there, why buyers want access, what changed in 2026 (the Redfin agreement and the resolved Zillow lawsuit), and how it works in practice in Los Angeles.
+This article is the plain-language explainer: what a Compass Private Exclusive actually is, why sellers choose to start there, why buyers want access, what changed in 2026, and how it works in practice in Los Angeles.

 A Compass Private Exclusive is an off-market home listing that's marketed inside the Compass agent network and across its distribution partners, but not published to Zillow, Realtor.com, Redfin's general feed, or the public MLS data layer those portals draw from.
 The seller and their listing agent agree to a private launch first — usually with three goals: gather real buyer feedback, validate a price, and find the right buyer without accumulating a public listing history.